Service Detail

 We coordinate this work as a general contractor, which means preconstruction, civil readiness, shell progress, trade interfaces, and turnover are tied to the same project logic.
 That keeps scope from fragmenting once the field team is under schedule pressure.

-• Scheduling around active operations, approvals, and phased occupancy
+• Scheduling around active operations, approvals, and phased occupancy in Jefferson County corporate facilities

 Delivery Process